rust-lang/reference/src/const_eval.md

 * The [dereference operator].
 * [Grouped] expressions.
-* [Cast] expressions, except pointer to address and
-* function pointer to address casts.
+* [Cast] expressions, except pointer to address and function pointer to address casts.
-* function and method calls
+* calls of const functions and const methods

 ## Const context